bugzilla/bugzilla/docs/en/rst/installing/mariadb.rst

 MariaDB
 #######

-It is strongly advised to use MariaDB which is fully compatible with Bugzilla.

 The minimum required version is MariaDB 10.0.5.

 It's possible to test which version of MariaDB you have installed with: